 The Tilenga and EACOP projects are expected to base the selection of the provision of local goods and services on a transparent and competitive tendering.
 A specific list of goods and services, so called “reserved contracts” shall favour national and local companies.

 The Project’s contractors are committed to respect the projects’ values, such as the Human Rights, the Anti-Bribery Policy and the Projects’ safety standards.
-To fulfil these commitments, they are embedded in the contracts and training sessions for the Company’s contractors are organized.
+To fulfil these commitments, they are embedded in the contracts and training sessions for the Company’s contractors are being organized.
 Particular attention is paid to setting up an independent worker grievance mechanism.

 The Tilenga and EACOP projects will benefit the local populations by generating at peak of mobilization, close to 18,000 direct jobs and 60,000 indirect jobs for Ugandan and Tanzanian nationals during the construction phase.
 The projects give priority to local and national employees in all their operations.
 All contractors promote employment and exceed minimum employment requirements defined by applicable laws.

-Approximately 3 million hours of training will be delivered to local and national workers across the two countries in technical areas and also on the Project’s ethical values in order to promote Tilenga and EACOP integrity standards.
+Approximately 3 million hours of training will be delivered to local/ national workers across the two countries in technical areas and also on the Project’s ethical values in order to promote Tilenga and EACOP integrity standards.
 40% of the technical capabilities developed through this training are expected to be directly applicable to other industries and projects (e.g. truck drivers, welders).

-Where are we as of August 31, 2024?
+Where are we as of November 30, 2024?

 In addition, various CSR and capacity building activities have been implemented.